Armin Meiwes: Cannibal fetishism

 During sessions with police experts, Meiwes had explained that his desire for cannibalism had developed during his adolescent years.
 Having spent summer vacations in rural Wüstefeld, he was introduced to home slaughtering of cattle, poultry, hogs, and deer by neighbours at an early age and taught how to gut small animals such as rabbits around the age of six.
 He named the fairy tale "Hansel and Gretel" and a film adaptation of the novel Robinson Crusoe as early influences, with the latter standing out to him for featuring a scene where the character Friday voiced interest in "showing his reverence" for a fellow tribesman by consuming his remains.

 Meiwes had also described himself feeling "very lonesome" after "the family had fallen apart", referring primarily to the abandonment by his father, but also the poor relationship to his older brothers, as well as the deaths of his grandmother and first pet cat by the time he was eight years old.
 Combined with his lack of friends, Meiwes created an imaginary little brother named "Franky", after a classmate named Frank.
 In Meiwes's imagination, "Franky" resembled the character Sandy Ricks (portrayed by Luke Halpin) from the American TV show Flipper.
 Shortly after beginning puberty, his mother forbade him from making girlfriends, after which Meiwes began experiencing sexual fantasies about "Franky".
 Specifically, he desired to "become one" with "Franky" by consuming his body, with the fantasy branching out into evisceration and slaughterhouse imagery.
 Meiwes only attempted to live this fantasy out once before, having wanted to ask a male classmate who bore a close resemblance to "Franky" to "cut off a piece of him", but decided against it for fear of being refused and subsequently ostracised.
 Meiwes stated that as he grew older, his fantasies would "fade into the background" whenever he was in a relationship, but the death of his mother on 2 September 1999 caused him to focus more intensely on it.
 Meiwes is bisexual, but stated that his cannibal fetish was exclusively directed at men.
+He did not disclose the fetish to his ex-fiancée or his boyfriend during his military service.